The Killian Curse: Camping/Virus/Hand

-Miles – Room 21 except Shane to go on a school camp, when the same demon (Werewolf Jed Brophy) from Owen's last curse shows up and attacks them.
+Miles – Room 21 except Shane go on a school camp, when the same demon (Werewolf Jed Brophy) from Owen's last curse shows up and attacks them.
 They all split up and trap the wolf, but it was not after Owen.
 It was after Miles, who was not helping and was back at the camp.
-They ran back to the camp to find him tied up and his soul taken by the werewolf's wife.
-Billie showed everyone Karen's hand that had the rope burn because she pulled the rope too tightly when she was fixing her tent at the beginning if the episode.
-The traitor actually tied him up.
-"21" was shown on Johnny's digital watch.
+They run back to the camp to find him tied up and his soul taken by the werewolf's wife.
+Billie shows everyone Karen's rope-burned hand, suspecting her to be the culprit; however, it was because she pulled the rope too tightly when she was fixing her tent at the beginning of the episode.
+The Traitor actually tied Miles up.
+"21" is shown on Johnny's digital watch.

-Shane – His curse was a computer virus that affected him in the form of living mucus while he was home sick.
+Shane – His curse is a computer virus that affects him in the form of living mucus while he is home sick.
 He defeats it after he clicks 'Destroy virus' on his computer.
-The traitor is there, trying not to help Shane.
+The Traitor is there, trying not to help Shane.
 "21" was found on the chat screen.

 Karen – Continuing from Miles' 2nd curse, her possessed hand forces her to do bad things like hitting other students and destroying a gift from a sister school.
-She defeats it by pulling it off with a wood vice and dodging it so it flew out the window into a box of charity toys.
-The traitor locks her in a room but she manages to escape.
-"21" appeared when it was written on a piece of paper by Karen's possessed hand.
+She defeats it by pulling it off with a wood vice and dodging it so it flies out the window into a box of charity toys.
+The Traitor locks her in a room, but she manages to escape.
+"21" appears when it is written on a piece of paper by Karen's possessed hand.